-Complaints about SEN provision in our college should be made to the Principal in the first instance.
-They will then be referred to the college's complaints policy.
+Complaints about SEN provision in our College should be made to the Principal, Lloyd Richards, in the first instance.
+They will then be referred to the College's complaints policy.

-The parents of pupils with disabilities have the right to make disability discrimination claims to the first tier SEND tribunal if they believe that our college has discriminated against their children.
+The parents of students with disabilities have the right to make disability discrimination claims to the first tier SEND tribunal if they believe that our College has discriminated against their student.
 They can make a claim about alleged discrimination regarding: